toranb/ember-data-django-rest-adapter/README.md

         'FILTER_BACKEND': 'rest_framework.filters.DjangoFilterBackend'
     }

-Now you can apply the filter to your ListView or ListCreateAPIView
+Now you can apply the filter to your ListAPIView or ListCreateAPIView

-    class PersonList(generics.ListCreateAPIView):
+    class People(generics.ListCreateAPIView):
         model = Person
-        serializer_class = serializers.PersonSerializer
+        serializer_class = PersonSerializer
         filter_fields = ['name']

 If you have this setup correctly you should see an ajax request that looks something like the below